Tibetan Stupa and Chorten

 1 Lotus Blossom Stupa

 The Lotus Blossom Stupa, also known as Stupa of Heaped Lotuses, symbolizes the birth of Buddha Shakyamuni.
 The Buddha was born in Lumbini in the North of ancient India(Kapilavastu town of Nepal today).
 It's said after his birth, Buddha took seven steps in four directions, with each step, a lotus flower sprang up.
-The father king Suddhodana and the Shakyas built a stupa for this purpose.
+The father King Suddhodana and the Shakyas built a stupa for this purpose.
 The four layers of the stupas were round, and the layers were decorated with lotus petals.2 Enlightenment Stupa

 The Enlightenment Stupa, also known as Bodhi Stupa, symbolizes Buddha's attainment of enlightenment under the bodhi tree.
 It's said when Buddha was 35 years old, he sat cross-legged facing the east under the Vajra Bodhi tree in ancient India.
 After seven days and seven nights of contemplation and meditation, he finally enlightened and became a Buddha.
 Bimbisara built a four-layer stupa for this purpose.3 Stupa of Many Doors

-This stupa commemorates the event that Shakyamuni Buddha first taught his five disciples the Four Noble Truths in Deer Park near Sarnath 49 days after reaching enlightenment.
+This stupa commemorates the event when Shakyamuni Buddha first taught his five disciples the Four Noble Truths in Deer Park near Sarnath 49 days after reaching enlightenment.
 The five Buddhist monks built a four-layer stupa with multiple doors in each layer and direction.4 Stupa of Descent from the God Realm

 Soon after the birth of Prince Siddhartha, his mother died of illness and was reborn in heaven because of her good karma.
 After the prince became a Buddha, he ascended to heaven at the age of 42 to teach his mother dharma in order to repay her kindness.
 After preaching, Buddha descended from heaven to earth.
 This stupa was built with a ladder to commemorate Buddha's descending from heaven to earth after preaching.5 Stupa of Great Miracles